 Must Get Monday is something I found on Becca's blog @ The Becca Files (@thebeccafiles), which she's been doing for quite a while now.
 I've been meaning to do one myself, and since I have a small window, I figured, why not join in, right?
 Becca says: Whether it’s an upcoming release, new release, or … Continue reading TCL’s #MustGetMonday #1! – The Marriage Portrait.

-From “The Dry” to “What Girls are Good For.”
+From “True History of the Kelly Gang” by Peter Carey author to “The Children's Crusade” by Ann Packer.
 This is a monthly link-up hosted by Kate at Books Are My Favourite and Best.
 Each month a book is chosen as a starting point and linked to six other books to form a chain.
-A book … Continue reading TCL’s #6Degrees of Separation for May 4 2019
+A book … Continue reading TCL’s #6Degrees of Separation for May 7, 2022.

 What is Throwback Thursday?
 I've noticed several of these meme on a few book blogs.
 For example, Susan Loves Books does one, which is (or was originally) hosted by Renee@It’s Book Talk.
 I also noticed that another fellow blogger, Lorrea @ What 'Cha Readin'?, was doing this as a monthly meme for her blog.
 Then … Continue reading TCL’s #ThrowbackThursday and #LinkParty #27 – May 5-June 1, 2022.

 Book Review for “The Book Woman's Daughter” by Kim Michele Richardson.
 Summary: "In the ruggedness of the beautiful Kentucky mountains, Honey Lovett has always known that the old ways can make a hard life harder.
 As the daughter of the famed blue-skinned, Troublesome Creek packhorse librarian, Honey and her family have been hiding from the … Continue reading A Honey of a Book